Keio University

 Becoming a Manga Artist

-The front lines were certainly interesting, but if you stay too long, you become a participant.
-Then, it's no longer enough for things to be objectively interesting; you have to do various things yourself.
-It's natural, but it's a bit tough.
-So, I used the salary I had saved to hold an exhibition of one-panel manga and created a manga book through self-publishing.
+The front lines were certainly interesting, but if you stay too long, you become a party to it.
+Then, it's no longer enough for it to be just objectively interesting, and you have to do various things yourself.
+It's a matter of course, but this is a bit painful.
+So, I used the salary I had saved to hold an exhibition of single-panel cartoons and produced a manga book through self-publishing.

 I thought they might find my work interesting, so I applied several times.
 One of the judges at the time was the author Morio Kita.
-Then, I received an offer from Morio Kita, saying he was going to write a fairy tale series called "The Lonely King" for "Shosetsu Shincho," and asking if I would draw the illustrations for it.
-At the time, I was a nameless beginner, but I received such an offer about 10 months after starting my job.
-Since there were at least a few places that found one-panel manga interesting, I gradually began to do more manga work.
+Then, I received an offer from Morio Kita saying he was going to write a fairy tale series called 'The Lonely King' for 'Shosetsu Shincho' and asking if I would draw the illustrations for it.
+At the time, I was a nameless novice, but I received such an offer about 10 months after starting my job.
+Since there were at least some places that found single-panel cartoons interesting, I gradually began to do more manga work.

 The starting salary at the company back then was about 20,000 yen, but the money I made from drawing manga as a side job reached about that much per month.
-So, I resigned from the company and decided to start working as a manga artist.
-Bungeishunju's "Manga Dokuhon" liked my manga and started giving me pages occasionally.
-Showing just one single one-panel manga is one thing, but being told I could use 16 or 8 pages freely allowed me to depict a single theme.
-"Manga Dokuhon" let me do that occasionally, and at the time, that made me the happiest.
+So, I resigned from the company and decided to start my activities as a manga artist.
+Bungeishunju's 'Manga Dokuhon' found my manga interesting and began giving me pages from time to time.
+Just showing a single-panel cartoon is one thing, but when told I could use 16 or 8 pages freely, I could depict a single theme.
+'Manga Dokuhon' let me do that occasionally, and at the time, this made me the happiest.

-The editor-in-chief of "Manga Dokuhon" at that time was Kazutoshi Hando.
+The editor-in-chief of 'Manga Dokuhon' at that time was Kazutoshi Hando.
 Now, he writes many books as a storyteller of the Showa era.
 In that way, I was allowed to draw manga in the gaps of the world.
-Eventually, as my work came to people's attention, I started receiving various offers, such as "Please draw pictures for children's picture books," and before I knew it, I had somehow become a manga artist.
+As my work began to catch people's eyes, I started receiving various offers like 'Please draw pictures for children's picture books,' and before I knew it, I had somehow become a manga artist.

 Image